 Top 5 Hot Tub Heater Problems

 Hot tub won't heat?!
 A hot tub without heat is, well, COLD!
-Not fun for anyone!
+And that's not fun for anyone.
 Hot tubs are meant to be HOT.
-If you've ever been in a warm tub, you know it's just not the same.
+If you've ever been in just a warm tub, you know it's just not the same.

 If you're in charge of the hot tub at home, you immediately hear the complaints when the hot tub heater is not working properly.
 You need a quick solution to the problem of low heat or no heat in your spa or hot tub.

-We'll walk you through some solutions for hot tub heater problems, including photos and links to help you fix your hot tub heater!
+We'll walk you through some solutions for the most common hot tub heater problems, including photos and links to help you fix your hot tub heater.

 Low flow in your spa or hot tub is most commonly associated with a dirty spa filter.
-If your spa heater won't heat, remove and clean the filter(s) rule out a pressure or flow rate problem.
-Low water level, a clogged pump impeller, closed valves, clogged pipes or blocked spa drain covers can also cause flow issues.
+If your spa heater won't heat, remove and clean the filter(s) to rule out a pressure or flow rate problem in your hot tub heater.
+Low water level, a clogged pump impeller, closed valves, clogged pipes, or blocked spa drain covers can also cause flow issues.
 Some hot tub heaters have screens on the inlet side to trap any debris that gets past the filter.
 If this becomes clogged, you may notice reduced water flow coming into the spa or hot tub.

 The thermostat is the dial that you turn to crank up the heat.
 Most new spas use a temp sensor connected to a circuit board, and the topside control panel is just a remote control.
 Spas of 20 years ago mostly used potentiometers and solid state probes.
 For spas 30-40 years old, mechanical thermostats with a capillary bulb are common.
 If you have a thermostat "knob" instead of a lighted red arrow, you can test your thermostat to see if the unit is faulty internally or if the sensor bulb has become corroded.

 For newer spas and hot tub heaters with a topside control panel, the thermostat is usually replaced by a temperature sensor.
 This plugs into the main circuit board on your spa controller, and the probe end slips into a thermowell.
 Inspect the cord and probe for damage, and be sure that it is plugged into the panel snugly.
 If your topside control panel is displaying incorrect water temperature, it's likely a bad temp sensor.
-However, if it's not displaying properly, does not respond to input or appears to be water damaged, you could have problems with a topside control panel.
+However, if it's not displaying properly, does not respond to input, or appears to be water damaged, your hot tub heater problems could actually be an issue with the topside control panel.

 The high limit is another switch, similar to the pressure switch and thermostat discussed above, in that it is part of the safety circuit.
-Its purpose is to prevent a runaway spa heater – one that won't shut off, and could overheat (OH), create scalding water or suffer a literal meltdown.
+Its purpose is to prevent a runaway spa heater – one that won't shut off and could overheat (OH), creating scalding water or suffering a literal meltdown.
 High limit switches are calibrated with a preset maximum temperature at which the switch will open, breaking the electrical circuit that carries power to your spa heater element.

-Spa heater elements can also develop a scale buildup, from hard water or sanitizing with salt systems.
-When a spa element develops scale on the outside of the element, it will reduce the element's heat output, and could lead to element failure.
-Spa heater elements look like a stovetop heater coil, and as such, if the outer casing becomes cracked, a new element is needed.
-For hard water areas, using a sequestering agent to keep calcium scale in solution, and running alkalinity on the low side, 70-80 ppm, can reduce scale formation on heater elements.
+Spa heater elements can also develop a scale buildup from hard water or salt water sanitation systems.
+When a spa element develops scale on the outside of the element, it will reduce the element's heat output, and could eventually lead to element failure.
+Spa heater elements look like a stovetop heater coil.
+As such, if the outer casing becomes cracked, a new element is needed.
+For hard water areas, using a sequestering agent to keep calcium scale in solution and running alkalinity on the low side, 70-80 ppm, can reduce scale formation on heater elements.

 For those of you with newer spas, you'll often find that your spa heater element is housed in a sleek stainless steel chamber, with unions for easy removal.
-On these complete spa heaters, you can test the element, high limit and pressure switch for resistance, measured in ohms.
-When testing with a multimeter or ammeter, an "OPEN" is when the meter spikes to a high reading.
-A "SHORT" is when there is little to no activity on the meter.
-When there is no resistance, the current is leaving the circuit, known as a "short circuit."
+On these complete spa heaters, you can test the element, high limit, and pressure switch for resistance, measured in ohms.
+When testing with a multimeter or ammeter, an "open" is when the meter spikes to a high reading.
+A "short" is when there is little to no activity on the meter.
+When there is no resistance, the current is leaving the circuit, which is also known as a "short circuit."

 This last category causes profound headaches for many of our customers.
 These spa heater problems are causes that you normally don't think about.
 The good news is that these can be fixed quickly.
 Check for these causes of spa heater troubles first.
 It's often the quickest solution, and failure to rule these out first may leave you shaking your head.

-- GFCI tripped.
-Look for the electrical outlet on your spa pack.
-The one with the red TEST button.
+Look for the electrical outlet on your spa pack – the one with the red TEST button.
 If it's popped out, push it back in firmly.

-- Door interlock open.
-Many spas have a cabinet switch or spa pack cover switch to prevent operation unless doors are tightly closed.
+Many spas have a cabinet switch or spa pack cover switch to prevent operation unless the doors are tightly closed.

-- Spa cover needs replaced.
-Warped, broken and ill-fitting spa covers can allow heat to escape as quickly as the heater adds it to the water.
+Warped, broken, and ill-fitting spa covers can allow heat to escape just as quickly as the heater adds it to the water.

-- Loose wires.
 Connections must be tight and not oxidized.
-Chewed wires (rodents), melted wires or crimped wires are also possible.
+Chewed wires (rodents), melted wires, or crimped wires are also possible.